T0nyX1ang/Mathematical-Modeling/README.md

 # ga4tsp.m
 ## Demonstration:
   * This is the first STSP (symmetric traveling salesman problem) solver that we make.
 We design it under **ezga** and *GA Toolbox* mentioned before.
 Unlike the original **ezga**, the population structure, recombination function and mutation function need to be changed.
 Therefore, we add three major changes in the original *GA Toolbox*.
 There are *crtperm*, *intercross* and *mutation*.
 And there is 1 template connectors to help you link those methods to the original *GA Toolbox* which is called *REC_Template*.
 We integrate mutation and optimization to save time.
 Finally, there is a file to calculate the distance called *dist*.
+To save time, we use a function named *gentable* to pre-calculate those distances.

-  * **Notice: *optmutate* is a new feature to integrate mutation and optimization.
-Many files have been removed in this version.
+## Function List:
   * ***crtperm*** is for generating a permutational population. (*e.g.* [2 3 1 4 5 8 6 7] as an individual of 8 characters)
   * ***intercross*** is for generating sons by their parents.
 There are 6 methods available now.
 There are:
     * **pmx**: Partially-Mapped Crossover